vtantia/Java-Compiler/README.md

 To parse a file

-python src/tmp.py test/bar.java
+python tmp.py test/bar.java > out.py
+python out.py

-Generates the parse tree in the test folder as "example1_graph.png" *Currently not working as expected*
+Generates the parse tree in the test folder as "example1.png"